oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ngw_data    = null
 ```

 In the route rule, use\_igw is set as true which indicates that the route rule is being used to attach a Internet gateway.
 The igw\_data is then used to target the Internet gateway that you defined in the previous tasks.
-The rest of the variables are then sent to null and false since those values are not needed to indetify a Internet gateway.
+The rest of the variables are then sent to null and false since those values are not needed to identify a Internet gateway.

 ![picture14](images/ocipubrt.png)

-## Task 4: Defining a Loadbalancer in Terraform.
+## Task 4: Defining a Load Balancer in Terraform.

-**1. Defining a Load Balancer**

-In the terrafrom.tfvars file, navigate to the lb\_params data structure.
+1. In the terraform.tfvars file, navigate to the lb\_params data structure.
 Within the lb\_params you will see that there is an oci-lb data block that defines a Load Balancer.

-Copy the variable strings below and paste it into the oci-lb data block.
+2. Copy the variable strings below and paste it into the oci-lb data block.

 ```
 <copy>